Ali Vaez is Iran Project Director at the International Crisis Group and Senior Adviser to ICG’s president.

 Absent progress in negotiations, Iran is unlikely to resolve an issue that has taxed its relations with the IAEA: the inconclusive investigation into four sites that Tehran had not disclosed.
 At each of the sites, the agency has found evidence of human-made uranium and other activities that Iran has yet to satisfactorily explain.

 The agency’s monitoring and verification capabilities have also been limited.
 In February, Iran stopped the implementation of the Additional Protocol, which gives enhanced access to U.N. inspectors, but agreed to a temporary technical understanding with the IAEA to keep the cameras at the nuclear facilities where the agency lost its access and preserve their recordings, so that the IAEA’s continuity of knowledge could be restored if the JCPOA is revived.
-As of June, it was unclear whether Iran was still committed to this understanding or not.

 U.S. and European officials have warned that further advances to Iran’s nuclear program may complicate a return by all parties to the JCPOA.
 How much progress has Iran made on key components that would make obsolete a return to the deal?